How to become a DevOps Engineer in 2024

 Containerization and orchestration

-Cloud platforms
+Cloud deployment

 Procuring hardware to deploy the software is not always feasible and beneficial.
 Furthermore, once you purchase the hardware, you need more time and resources to manage the new hardware.
-Depending upon the complexity of the application, choosing cloud platforms instead of on-premise hardware can significantly reduce deployment time and cost.
+Depending upon the complexity of the application, choosing the cloud instead of on-premise hardware can significantly reduce deployment time and cost.

 Infrastructure as Code (IaC)